 Knife edges are also are sharpened at very specific angles which can vary based on the different types of kitchen knives and the steels used to create the blades.
 This means you need to familiarize yourself with the specifications of each knife and make sure you slide the blade against the rod at the exact angle to properly hone the edge.
 Perfecting this technique takes time and practice, and while it may help even out your blade’s edge, you’ll still need to have it sharpened at some point.

-Also called a whetstone, a knife sharpening stone is a mildly abrasive block that you glide your knife blade across in a back and forth motion.
-This sharpening tool creates a new edge by removing a small amount of metal from the blade and it comes in a variety of grits, which refers to the size of the abrasive particles on the stone, from low grit whetstones used to repair chips and sharpen dull blades to extremely high grit whetstones used to create the sharpest edge possible with a mirror finish.
+Also called a sharpening stone, a knife whetstone is a mildly abrasive block that you glide your knife blade across in a back and forth motion.
+This sharpening tool creates a new edge by removing a small amount of metal from the blade and it comes in a variety of grits, which refers to the size of the abrasive particles on the stone.
+From low grit whetstones used to repair chips and sharpen dull blades to extremely high grit whetstones used to create the sharpest edge possible with a mirror finish.
 While low grit whetstones are great for repairing and sharpening the edges of very dull knives, they can take quite a bit of metal off the blades and there’s also potential to damage a blade if too much pressure is applied.

 Although whetstones do actually sharpen your knife, it takes a bit of practice to get the hang of it.
-They need to be soaked in water prior to use and must be kept moist throughout the sharpening process.
+Maintaining the proper angle can be difficult and failure to do so can result in a dull or misshapen edge.
+The stones need to be soaked in water prior to use and must be kept moist throughout the sharpening process.
 You’ll also need to work with at least two at a time to achieve the perfect edge.

 The Electric Sharpener